Looking for the exact list of on-page SEO techniques in 2021that can double your search traffic?

 This can be even worse if your content gets detected by the owner who can sue your for copyrights infringement.
 At the least, you can get your site removed if he files a DMCA.

 Therefore, it is highly recommended that you write original and fresh content.
-If you’re outsourcing content from writers, make sure they are not spun content (copied content with jumbled wordings) with the help of free plagiarism checker tools.
+If you’re outsourcing content from writers, make sure they are not spun content (copied content with jumbled wordings) with the help of best plagiarism checker tools.

-How to optimize blog content for on page SEO?
+How to optimize blog content for on-page SEO?

 - Words per page: Gone are the days when you could rank your keywords with 500-700 words per article.
 With increasing competition, you literally have to write the best articles that cover everything about the topic you are writing.